Ever wondered what it’s like to have a wedding at Medieval Times Dinner & Tournament? Check out this post to learn more!

 After the ceremony, we were left to wander and make our way to the bar before the show started.
 Costumes are not the norm for a visit to Medieval Times, so we got a few odd looks from the non-wedding crowd.
 Which is ironic because they came to watch men in tights joust, so our men in tights shouldn’t have been very shocking.

-Have you been to Medieval Times?
+Have you visited the Medieval Times in Atlanta, Georgia?
 Tell me about it in the comments!